 20TH ANNIVERSARY

 Robert Graham, the eclectic American fashion house, celebrates its 20th anniversary with the launch of three artist collaborations to create “wearable art”.
 Masterpieces from key art movements, from Post-Impressionism to Pop Art, have been interpreted in tandem with the artists or their estates.
-Andrew Berg, President: “The brand’s 20-year legacy, centered around fashion that is meant to be discussed, admired and collected, inextricably ties back to the world of art … Partnering with inspiring artists allows us to… marry art and fashion and make it our own.”
+Andrew Berg, President: “The brand’s 20-year legacy, centered around fashion that is meant to be discussed, admired and collected, inextricably ties back to the world of art […] Partnering with inspiring artists allows us to… marry art and fashion and make it our own.”

 www.robertgraham.us